firefox-devtools/debugger/docs/debugging-the-debugger.md

 This will show a popup when we create a breakpoint.

+**Next steps**

+Use your imagination.
+What should Debugger do when a breakpoint is added?

 ### Pausing FTW :red_circle:

 When the debugger pauses, the fun begins.
 Here's a [gif](http://g.recordit.co/qutDioRQvy.gif) of what the debugger does normally when it pauses.

-Your mission if you choose to accept it, is to make it do something truly weird.
+**Goals**
+- Add logic on the pausing event.

+**Hints**

-Here's some example code that you can help you to get you started; `debugger.html/src/components/SecondaryPanes/Frames/WhyPaused.js` renders the pause reason into the sidebar, and `/debugger.html/src/utils/pause/why.js` is used in several places to expose the current paused state.
+Here's some example code that can help you to get started; `debugger.html/src/components/SecondaryPanes/Frames/WhyPaused.js` renders the pause reason into the sidebar, and `/debugger.html/src/utils/pause/why.js` is used in several places to expose the current paused state.

 WhyPaused.js (Starts at line 42):